impactoss/impactoss-admin-quick-start-guide/guide/import.md

 ##### 4.4.
 Publish items

 As the batch import feature will always set the publication status to 'Draft', you will still have to publish them once you have reviewed and linked them.
-For how to publish a single item or multiple items see: [Publish items](/managers/publish.md).
+For how to publish a single item please see for example section 3 of [Recommendations: enter & cluster](/guide/enter-recommendations.md) or for multiple items at once see [Batch edit: update multiple](/guide/batch-edit.md).